What Are Roman Numerals? A Complete Guide with Rules & Examples

 |---|---|---|

-Every Roman numeral is a combination of these seven symbols.
-There is no symbol for zero — the concept of zero wasn't part of the Roman number system.
+Roman numerals have no symbol for zero.
+The concept of zero was not part of the Roman numeral system.

 Rules for Writing Roman Numerals